Dear Prospective Campers and Interested Parents,

 Welcome to our website.
 Naturally, I am pleased that you have stopped by with a thought to embarking upon a digital tour of our summer horsemanship camp for girls.
 Mindful that you are probably very busy and that the websites of other camps are likely beckoning you to visit them as well, I have written the following overview of our program to help you quickly decide if our camp may be able to meet your needs without compelling you to wade through our rather lengthy website.

-Should the overview strike your fancy and you would like to gain a better understanding of how Road’s End Farm would benefit a young lady in these times, please make yourself right at home on the ensuing pages as you learn more about our modest horse farm and congenial camp program.
-Ideally, I have done my job reasonably well and you will find the answers to most, if not all, of your questions somewhere amidst the bountiful text.
-In the event you do not find all of the answers you are seeking or you have other concerns, I encourage you to contact me the old-fashioned way in this age of email by using the telephone so we may share a conversation.
-As Road’s End Farm is our home, a year-round horse farm, and a summer camp all wrapped into one hospitable package, you are welcome to call me any day of the week during the daytime and evening hours.
+Should the overview strike your fancy and you would like to gain a better understanding of how Road’s End Farm would benefit a potential camper in these times, please make yourself right at home on the ensuing pages as you learn more about our modest horse farm and congenial camp program.
+In the event you do not find all of the answers you are seeking or you have other concerns, I encourage you to contact us the old-fashioned way in this age of email by using the telephone so we may share a conversation.
+As Road’s End Farm is our home, a year-round horse farm, and a summer camp all wrapped into one hospitable package, you are welcome to call us any day of the week during the daytime and evening hours.
 If you would prefer not to call, but would like to have an enrollment application and references on the camp, you may send us a request or contact us at the email address noted below.

-Whether you choose to mosey beyond the overview or instead move on to the websites of other fine camps, I genuinely wish you well in selecting a camp that is just right for you and your family.
+Whether you choose to mosey beyond the overview or instead move on to the websites of other fine camps, I wish you well in selecting a camp that is just right for you and your family.
 In closing, I would like to thank you for taking the time to visit our website up to this point and perchance beyond.

 Thomas E. Woodman